Westminster Drug Possession Lawyer

 If you have a valid prescription for the drug that you were found to be in possession of from a professional medical practitioner, it's possible to minimize your fines payable in court.
 In case a police officer searched your vehicle without reason, you could use that on your side as a violation of the fourth amendment.
 All you need is a lawyer to tell you exactly how to turn around the case in your favor.

-No matter what charges you face, if it involves drug possession, call the expert attorney at the Law Office of Lauren K. Johnson immediately at (949) 622-5522.
-Whether you've been charged with drug possession, possession with the intent to sell, trafficking, distributing or cultivating, Ms. Johnson is an Orange County criminal defense attorney who's concerned about your rights and freedom, and will do everything within her power to get you the best possible results.
+No matter what charges you face, if it involves drug possession, call the expert attorney at the Law Office of Ms. Johnson-Norris immediately at (949) 622-5522.
+Whether you've been charged with drug possession, possession with the intent to sell, trafficking, distributing or cultivating, Ms. Johnson-Norris is an Orange County criminal defense attorney who's concerned about your rights and freedom, and will do everything within her power to get you the best possible results.